ferdianjovan/mavros/README.md

 $ roscore
 ```

-> Test if the installation is successful
+> Optional: test if the installation is successful
 > ```
-> rosmsg show mavros_msgs/DebugValue
+> $ rosmsg show mavros_msgs/DebugValue
-> rossrv show mavros_msgs/ButtonChange
+> $ rossrv show mavros_msgs/ButtonChange
 > ```
-> Both should return the definition of the rosmsg or rossrv.
-Otherwise, the installation is not successful.
+> The commands should return the definition of the rosmsg and rossrv, respectively.
+Otherwise, the installation is unsuccessful.

-Open a new terminal, plug in your usb telemetry and find out its port
+Plug in your usb telemetry, open a new terminal and find out its port.
 ```
 $ ls /dev/ | grep USB
 ttyUSB0